Hari-nāma Cintāmaṇi – Chapter Five

 “By the mercy of a genuine guru, this anartha will be destroyed.
 By continually engaging in bhajana, śuddha-nāma will eventually manifest.

 (The Fallacious Arguments and Offence of the Māyāvādīs)

 aparādha haya āra nahe nivartana

 “If duality (concerning Kṛṣṇa’s name, form and qualities), based upon the ideology of certain philosophies, is introduced then an offence is committed which cannot be retracted.

 māyāvādī bale brahma haya para-tattva

-“Māyāvādīs state, `The Supreme Truth is Brahman, which is without qualities, without change , and without form.
+“Māyāvādīs state, ‘The Supreme Truth is Brahman, which is devoid of qualities, unchangeable, and without form.

 para-tattve sarva-śakti abhāva-pramāda